 Bagless vacuums have been increasing in popularity since they don’t require you to purchase new bags and you can easily empty the dust bin after each cleaning session.
 However, not all dust bins are created equal; some require more "hands-on" help to fully empty.
 A bagged vacuum cleaner for carpets provides a simpler approach to disposing of dust, dirt, and allergens.
+While bagged vacuums are an easy way to contain small particles, keep in mind that they aren't a fool-proof answer.
+"Fine dust particles are tough to remove using vacuums without a HEPA filter," Nicholas Burks, CEO of Neet Home, notes.
 When it's full, remove it from the vacuum and toss it in the trash.
 However, you’ll have to keep replacement bags on hand and be ready to change it whenever the existing bag becomes full.

 A vacuum for carpet can be versatile enough to reach crevices and corners, or to clean other areas of your home, such as carpeted stairs or upholstery.
 For example, many of the vacuums we tested converted into a handheld mode that is especially useful for above-floor cleaning.
 You’ll also find a crevice tool is a standard attachment that can extend the reach of your vacuum.
 In addition, a vac may come with a dusting brush or upholstery tool that are good for furniture clean-up.
 Pet owners may also find a motorized brush attachment to be helpful in loosening hair from furniture or a pet's bed.